pgoswami3/Financial-Analysis/README.md

   />
 </p>

 2. As we have numbers for 2013-14 Actual Costs V/s.
-Budgeted Costs, we can find the [variance](https://github.com/pgoswami3/Financial-Analysis/blob/main/Charts&Numbers.md#Costs) to find major expenses/cost.
-While based on Forecast data for 2014-15 we can project rolling year-to-date cost-to-produce $/Mega-Litre of water for all the plants
+Budgeted Costs, we can find the [variance](https://github.com/pgoswami3/Financial-Analysis/blob/main/Charts&Numbers.md#Costs) to find high expenses/cost.
+While based on Forecast data for 2014-15, we can project rolling year-to-date cost-to-produce $/Mega-Litre of water for all the plants

 <p align="center">
   <img